 BOOK REVIEW | Native Religions of North America by Ake Hultkrantz

 I am so happy I've read this book.
 This is exactly the kind of book I was looking for: one that is informative, well-paced and objective.
 Oftentimes when reading about religions, it is easy to feel preached at.
 Many religion books portray said religion to be either absolutely horrible or without flaw.
 Most books in this realm have an agenda and that agenda involves putting down other beliefs.
 This book, however, did no such thing.
 Hultkrantz's only agenda was to inform the reader of Native American religions.
-And inform me, he did.
+And inform me, he did."All religions tend to be conservative, because their sacred authority lies in the sanctity of the past...
+At the same time most religions remain open to the personal experiences of the spiritual world.
+The balance between faithfulness to tradition and openness to new experience is what constitutes the religious life."

 This is a fascinating trace through general Native American religions with a focus on two in particular: the Shoshoni - a hunting religion - and the Zuni - a horticultural religion.
 The author did a magnificent job of showing how both descended from a circumpolar hunting mindset, but branched off to become their own entities.
 The reader gets an in-depth view into the fluid religion of the Shoshoni and the complex religion of the Zuni and it is really a remarkable journey.
 I especially loved reading about how certain ceremonies have changed since the introduction of Catholicism and how they're still changing today, including new religions like Peyotism.